-User Buttons VF Zoom, VF Zoom Position, VF Zoom (Smart) support to quickly enable/disable and adjust zoom for the viewfinder.
+User Button VF Zoom supports to quickly enable/disable zoom for EVF and Monitor.

 Zoom on SDI

 Zoom on the SDI outputs can only be activated through a user button.
 The camera offers three SDI Zoom related user button functions: